Iryna-Alshakova/Portfolio/README.md

 ### PROFESSIONAL EXPERIENCE
 *October 2020 - present*
 ##### Data Scientist (Freelance)
-•	Worked on machine learning projects: exploratory data analysis, visualization, feature generation, building ML models, validation.
-Projects included recommender systems, anomaly detection, time series analyses and forecasting, survival analysis, uplift modeling, web scraping, chatbots with text preprocessing.
-•	Participated in Kaggle competitions.
+•	Work on machine learning projects: exploratory data analysis, data visualization, feature engineering, building and validating machine learning models.
+Projects include recommender systems, anomaly detection algorithms, time series analyses and forecasting, survival analysis, uplift modeling, web scraping, text preprocessing.
+Perform programming tasks in python.
+Participate in the Kaggle competitions.
+•	Developed a predictive model for the prices of the pre-owned cars including building a web scrapper for the extraction of the real-world data.
+•	Built a recommender system for a chatbot with a natural language processing algorithm for the customers of a web store that recommends products in response to a product request or simulates a casual conversation for any other request.
+•	Developed a credit scoring algorithm for predicting the reliability of the bank customers.
-•	Participated in hackathon “The Data-driven Recommendind System for SkillFactory Marketing Department”.
+•	Participated in the hackathon “The Data-driven Recommender System for SkillFactory Marketing Department” (4th result out of 97 participants).
-•	Performed programming tasks in python.

 *May 2019 - July 2020*
 ##### Postdoctoral Researcher, Department of Chemistry and Biology, University of Bern, Switzerland
 •	Designed and synthesized triazolyl ligands for iridium catalysts for direct hydrogenation of aldehydes and ketones and reductive Friedel-Crafts alkylation of aromatic compounds.
 Studied ligand post-modification of iridium complexes as a tool for tuning their electronic and steric properties.